SpiralBL0CK/cubedos/README.md

 These programs are all written to the `src/check/build` folder.

 The sample programs have their own project files.
-At this time there is no master project file defined for all CubedOS components.
+An aggregate project for the samples is also available in `samples/samples.gpr`.

 Visual Studio Code